Supporting Employees in Their Return to Campus

 APU does not control how employees get to work.
 APU encourages reduced public and group transportation at this time.
 However you get to work, you may not work on campus unless you certify you are symptom and exposure free.

 Will all community meetings be virtual going forward?

 Health and safety guidelines will determine the parameters regarding the start and size of in-person meetings allowed in public settings.
 For fall, all community meetings will remain virtual.
 In addition, all meetings including student meetings, staff meetings, office hours, advising, etc. should be conducted virtually at this time.

 As guidance emerges regarding in-person meetings, we will plan commencements accordingly.
 The safety and health of our community is paramount, and we must comply with state and county guidelines.

 How is the air filtration in the building equipped?

 All building air conditioning (HVAC) systems have been assessed for optimum air flow and maximum filtration capabilities.
 Most HVAC systems are being fitted with MERV 13 filters to increase filtration to near-hospital-grade standards.
 Where possible, modifications have increased the quantity of outside air and ventilation in offices and other spaces.
 All return air is mixed with fresh outside air and filtered before being supplied to the occupied space.
-All science labs are supplied with 100 percent filtered outside air.
+Most science labs are supplied with 100 percent filtered outside air.
 Mechanical ventilation systems will be operated continuously when persons are in the building.